Xaoc-xd/Dumpster-Fire/README.md

 * Name - Render a player's name
 * Class - Render a player's class
 * Health - Render a player's health (can be either text or bar)
+* Smiley Face - Render a poorly created smiley face over the entity's head
+* Box Thickness - Modify the pixel width of a box.

 ## Misc

 * Bunnyhop - Continue jumping by holding your jump key
 * Autostrafe - Automatically strafe while airborne to gain speed
+* Noisemaker Spam - Continuiously spam a Noisemaker.